buffetboy2001/cca_robotics_2021/resources/obstacle_sensor.md

 ## Try It Out

 Place your robot in front of a solid object (like a wall).
 Run the script and observe the output.

 Hopefully, you've got sensor readings telling you how far away (approximately) the object is.

-Show Mr. Bowman! :)
+Now use a ruler to find out how far your object actually is from your sensor.
+How close are measurements?
+Try a few distances and report back to Mr. Bowman.

 ---